How to Get More out of Your Existing Cybersecurity Investments

 Take an architecture-centric approach to network design to define security requirements and identify areas for better solution integration and/or consolidation.

-This brief checklist will make sure you start your cyber new year off on the right foot.
+This brief checklist will make sure you start off on the right foot.

 - Assess and evaluate your current security technology investments.